lmagyar/homeassistant-addon-mariadb-inmemory/mariadb/DOCS.md

 ### Option: `tmpfs`

+This add-on uses tmpfs to store MariaDB databases in-memory.
 This section defines the tmpfs filesystem.

 ### Option: `tmpfs.size`